A constructive approach to the module of twisted global sections on relative projective spaces: Saturation of linear complexes

 The ideal transform in Section~\ref{sect:ideal_transforms} leads to an algorithm for the saturation of graded $S$-modules.
 In this section, we present an algorithm to saturate linear complexes.
 The adjoint equivalence $\MM\dashv\RR$ translates this to a second algorithm for the saturation of graded $S$-modules.

 Corollary~\ref{coro:linear_sat} indicates that one has to modify a linear complex $C$ until $H^a(C)_{a+n+1}=0$ and $H^a(C)_{a+n}=0$.
 Our purely linear saturation is similar to that of the \nameft{Tate} resolution in that one truncates $C$ in cohomological degree high enough and then computes a suitable part in lower cohomological degrees.
 In contrast to the \nameft{Tate} resolution, our approach remains in the category of linear complexes, as we do not take free presentations of kernels to compute the part of lower cohomological degree, but so-called purely linear kernels.
 We can also truncate above the linear regularity, a lower bound of the \nameft{Castelnuovo-Mumford} regularity.
+For the relation between the purely linear saturation and the \nameft{Tate} resolution see Remark~\ref{rmrk:E1}.